qertend/Timberborn-Save-Reader/README.md

-It seems install.bat trips the Avast Behaviour shield protcetion
+It seems install.bat trips the Avast Behaviour shield protection